OpenDSA/OpenDSA/RST/en/Glossary.rst

       That is, the given non-terminal :math:`A` can be replaced at any time.

+   context-free language
+      The set of :term:`languages <language>` that can be defined by :term:`context-sensitive grammars <context-sensitive grammar>`.

    context-sensitive grammar
       A :term:`grammar` comprised only of productions of the form :math:`xAy \rightarrow xvy` where :math:`A` is a